COVID passport to go viral?

 VACCINATION passports are being rolled out across the world in efforts to return to a pre-COVID-19 sense of normalcy both quickly and safely.

 Israel has already rolled out “green passports” that allow citizens who have been vaccinated the ability to visit gyms, concerts and restaurants.

 The passport is available to be downloaded onto a smartphone but is also able to be printed out on paper.

-There has been some opposition to vaccination passports on the grounds that individuals have the choice to not be vaccinated and should not suffer consequences if they choose to not be vaccinated.
+There has been some opposition to vaccination passports on the grounds that individuals have the choice to not be vaccinated.
+They should not suffer consequences if they choose to not be vaccinated.

-People who, because of medical reasons, cannot have vaccinations should not be discriminated against.
+Obviously, people who cannot have vaccinations for medical reasons should not be discriminated against.

-However, if someone who can be vaccinated chooses not to and puts themselves and the community at risk of catching COVID-19 perhaps should be discriminated against.
+However, if someone who can be vaccinated chooses not to be and puts themselves and the community at risk of catching COVID-19, a deadly infectious disease, perhaps should be discriminated against.

 Vaccination passports are not an entirely new idea.
 Within six days before arriving in Australia from a yellow fever risk country, Australians must provide an international certificate for yellow fever that states that they have been vaccinated against the infectious disease.

 Vaccination passports are not a breach of civil liberties, they are a necessary device that may allow life to return to normal faster than previously thought possible.